neondatabase/website/content/docs/manage/branches.md

 - **ID**: The branch ID.
 Branch IDs have a `br-` prefix.
 - **Created**: The date and time the branch was created.
 - **Current Data Size**: The current data size of the branch.
-- **Active Time**: The amount of wall-clock time the branch's compute endpoint has been active during the current billing period.
+- **Active Time**: The total amount of time that your branch compute has been active within the current billing period, measured in hours.
-- **Compute Time**: The amount of Compute Unit (CU) hours spent by the branch's compute endpoint in the current billing period.
+- **Compute Time**: The computing capacity used by the branch within the current billing period, measured in Compute Unit (CU) hours.
-- **Written Data**: The amount of data changes written from the branch's compute endpoint to storage in the current billing period.
+- **Written Data**: The total volume of data written from your branch compute to storage within the current billing period, measured in gibibytes (GiBs).
-- **Data Transfer**: The amount of data transferred out of the branch (egress) in the current billing period.
+- **Data Transfer**: The total volume of data transferred out of Neon (known as "egress") within the current billing period, measured in (GiBs).
-- **Parent Branch**: The branch from which this branch was created.
+- **Parent Branch**: The branch from which this branch was created (only visible for child branches).
-- **Date**: The date the parent branch was created.
+- **Date**: The date the parent branch was created (only visible for child branches created with the **Time** option).
-- **Time**: The time the parent branch was created.
+- **Time**: The time the parent branch was created (only visible for child branches created with the **Time** option).

 For more information about **Active Time**, **Compute Time**, **Written Data**, and **Data Transfer** usage metrics, refer to our [Billing](../introduction/billing) page.